Klosmi/WP-dev/WPDevNotes.md

 # [JSON Schema](https://make.wordpress.org/themes/2021/11/30/theme-json-schema/)
 JSON Schema is a content specification language used for validating the structure of a JSON data.
-It helps you specify the objects and what values are valid inside the object’s properties.
+It helps us specify the objects and what values are valid inside the object’s properties.
 [JSON schema](https://www.geeksforgeeks.org/json-schema/) is useful in offering __clear, human-readable, and machine-readable documentation__.

 <br>